-- (a) Columns a and b located on the same DDR-SDRAM Node. - (b) Column a located in DDR-SDRAM and b in HBM.
+(a) Columns a and b located on the same DDR-SDRAM Node.

 Figure 6.1: Time spent on functions $SCAN_a$ and AGGREGATE without prefetching for different locations of column b.
 Figure (a) represents the lower boundary by using only DDR-SDRAM, while Figure (b) simulates perfect caching by storing column b in HBM during benchmark setup.